 Speak Their Language

 Understanding the type of language that your Personas use makes it easier to construct appropriate messaging.
-You may need to get busy rewriting your home page, landing pages, and blog posts, to ensure that you building trust and communicating value.
+You may need to get busy rewriting your home page, landing pages, and blog posts, to ensure that you are building trust and communicating value.

 Optimize for Them